High-Quality Visually-Guided Sound Separation from Diverse Categories: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.}\footnote{All collection, processing, and use of data obtained from datasets was conducted by the University of Rochester.} Our model demonstrates the ability to handle both specific and open-domain sound separation.
-To evaluate our approach, we use MUSIC~\cite{zhao2018sound} and AVE~\cite{tian2018audio} datasets, which cover musical instruments and open-domain sounds.
-The evaluation settings are described in detail below: \begin{itemize}[leftmargin=18pt] \item \textbf{MUSIC}: We evaluate our proposed method on the widely-used MUSIC~\cite{zhao2018sound} dataset, which includes 11 musical instrument categories: accordion, acoustic guitar, cello, clarinet, erhu, flute, saxophone, trumpet, tuba, violin, and xylophone.
-All the videos are clean solo and the sounding instruments are usually visible.
-We follow CCoL~\cite{tian2021cyclic} and use the same train/val/test splits, resulting in a total of 468/26/26 videos across various instrument categories. \item \textbf{AVE}: In addition to the MUSIC dataset, we also evaluate our method on the Audio-Visual Event (AVE) dataset~\cite{tian2018audio}.
-This dataset contains 4143 10-second videos, including 28 diverse sound categories, such as \textit{Church Bell}, \textit{Barking}, and \textit{Frying (Food)}, among others.
-The AVE dataset presents greater challenges as the audio in these videos may not span the entire duration and can be noisy, including off-screen sounds (e.g., human speech) and background noise.
-We conduct training and evaluation on this demanding dataset using the original train/val/test splits, consisting of 3339/402/402 videos, respectively. \end{itemize}
+\textbf{Datasets.} Our model demonstrates the ability to handle mixtures of diverse sound categories.
+To evaluate our approach, we use AVE~\cite{tian2018audio} and MUSIC~\cite{zhao2018sound} datasets, which cover musical instruments and open-domain sounds.
+The evaluation settings are described in detail below: AVE~\cite{tian2018audio} contains 4143 10-second videos, including 28 diverse sound categories, such as \textit{Church Bell}, \textit{Barking}, and \textit{Frying}, among others.
+The AVE dataset presents greater challenges as the audio in these videos may not span the entire duration and can be noisy, including off-screen sounds (\textit{e.g.}, human speech) and background noise.
+In addition to the AVE dataset, we also evaluate our proposed method on the widely-used MUSIC~\cite{zhao2018sound} dataset, which includes 11 musical instrument categories: accordion, acoustic guitar, cello, clarinet, erhu, flute, saxophone, trumpet, tuba, violin, and xylophone.
+All the videos are clean solo and the sounding instruments are visible.
+For both datasets, we follow the same train/validation/test splits as in \cite{chen2023iquery,zhu2022visually}.